-As a landlord, you carry your own insurance to cover your rental properties.
-This insurance is there to protect your investment in case disaster strikes.
+As a landlord, you carry your own insurance to cover your rental properties and that insurance is there to protect your investment in case disaster strikes.
 However, you likely have a fairly high insurance deductible.
 This gap in your coverage is where renters insurance can come into play – renters will be able to contribute to major disasters that might take place on the property, such as a fire.
 The average renter does not have the funds without insurance to handle catastrophes.

 Requiring Renters Insurance